tudelft3d/website/jobs/phdmultiroofs/index.md

 To apply, please submit:

+* Motivation letter (maximum 1 page) addressing your interests and describing how your experience and plans fit with the position
-* A letter of application (maximum 1 page) and a detailed curriculum vitae.
-Those should contain examples that prove your previous work related to the position (projects, experience, software, research, publications).
+* Detailed CV, it should contain examples that prove your previous work related to the position (projects, experience, software, research, publications)
+* Undergraduate and graduate transcripts
 * The names of two references, with contact information (letters not required at this stage).

 For more information about this position, please contact directly [Dr Hugo Ledoux](https://3d.bk.tudelft.nl/hledoux) and [Dr Jantien Stoter](https://3d.bk.tudelft.nl/jstoter).